Ahmed-5/fractals/README.md

 # fractals
-Notebook for some of my favorite fractals
+Implementations for some of my favorite fractals

 For now the available fractals in this repo are:
 1. Julia's Set